FudanSELab/Research-ESEC-FSE2019-APIKGSummary/README.md

     - This class consists exclusively of static methods that operate on files, directories, or other types of files.
     - In most cases, the methods defined here will delegate to the associated file system provider to perform the file operations.
 - Methods:
-	- java.nio.file.Files.walk(java.nio.file.Path,java.nio.file.FileVisitOption...)
+	- java.nio.file.Files.walk(java.nio.file.Path, java.nio.file.FileVisitOption...)
 		- Return a Stream that is lazily populated with Path by walking the file tree rooted at a given starting file.
 		- The file tree is traversed depth-first, the elements in the stream are Path objects that are obtained as if by resolving the relative path against start.
-	- java.nio.file.Files.walk(java.nio.file.Path,int,java.nio.file.FileVisitOption...)
+	- java.nio.file.Files.walk(java.nio.file.Path,int, java.nio.file.FileVisitOption...)
 		- Return a Stream that is lazily populated with Path by walking the file tree rooted at a given starting file.
 		- The Stream returned is guaranteed to have at least one element, the starting file itself.
-	- java.nio.file.Files.walk(java.nio.file.Path,int,java.nio.file.FileVisitOption)
+	- java.nio.file.Files.walk(java.nio.file.Path,int, java.nio.file.FileVisitOption)
 		- Return a Stream that is lazily populated with Path by walking the file tree rooted at a given starting file.
 		- The Stream returned is guaranteed to have at least one element, the starting file itself.